FilipeGouveia/FilipeGouveia.github.io/academic/content/authors/admin/_index.md

 From 2016 to 2023, I was a researcher at <a href="https://www.inesc-id.pt/" target="_blank">INESC-ID Lisboa</a> in the <a href="https://www.inesc-id.pt/research-areas/automated-reasoning-and-software-reliability/" target="_blank">Automated Reasoning and Software Reliability (ARSR)</a> group.
 Since 2017, I have been a teaching assistant at <a href="https://tecnico.ulisboa.pt/" target="_blank">IST - Universidade de Lisboa</a>, in the Department of Computer Science, in the courses of Introduction to Algorithms and Data Structures, Analysis and Synthesis of Algorithms, Natural Language, Algorithms for Computational Logic, and Artificial Intelligence, being awarded IST Excellent Teachers 2018/2019, IST Excellent Teachers 2019/2020, IST Excellent Teachers 2020/2021, and IST Excellent Teachers 2022/2023.

+From 2023 to 2024, I was a Research Associate at the <a href="https://www.cs.ox.ac.uk/" target="_blank">Department of Computer Science of the University of Oxford</a> in the <a href="https://www.andrewcropper.com/group" target="_blank">Logic and Learning (LOL)</a> group, in the field of Inductive Logic Programming.